ehtick/PicView/.github/README.md

 ![Screenshot 2025-01-26 141624](https://github.com/user-attachments/assets/5ff7834a-3461-4b39-9784-7cf386c8d429)

-Rename or move files in the titlebar by pressing `F2` or right clicking it.
+Rename or move files in the title bar by pressing `F2` or right-clicking it.
 Changing the file extension will convert the image to the respective format.

 <br>